Ty-R/discord-item-catalogue/README.md

 #### Updating a listing

 Each listing has an ID and this ID is used to update a listing.
-The colon-separated key/value is the field to update and teh value to update it to:
+The colon-separated key/value is the field to update and the value to update it to:

 ![](example_images/listing_update.png)